-Much like William Poole was an enforcer of The Native American Party, John Morrissey and his Dead Rabbits were often used an enforcers for the Democratic Party and the muscle for the leader of Tammany Hall - William "Boss" Tweed.
+Much like William Poole was an enforcer of the Native American Party, John Morrissey and his Dead Rabbits were often used as enforcers for the Democratic Party and the muscle for the leader of Tammany Hall: William "Boss" Tweed.

 William "Boss" Tweed

-What would the Gangs of New York historical back ground be without mentioning William Tweed also known as the "Boss" of Tammany Hall, the Democratic Party political machine that played a major political role in New York City during the 19th Century.
-Within the movie, his character is perhaps the most historically accurate and genuine according to Tweed's historical legacy.
+William Tweed, the "Boss" of Tammany Hall, the Democratic Party political machine that played a significant political role in New York City during the 19th Century, plays an important role in the film.
+Within the movie, his character is perhaps the most accurate and genuine according to Tweed's historical legacy.

-Much like the movie, Tweed used Irish gangs like the Dead Rabbits as muscle to rig and combat the rigging of ballots and votes from opposing parties.
-He was extremely popular with the voters, especially Irish immigrants in which he promised jobs and assistance from the city.
+Much like the movie, Tweed used Irish gangs like the Dead Rabbits as muscle to rig elections and to stop other groups from rigging ballots for opposing parties.
+He was extremely popular with the voters, especially Irish immigrants, who he promised jobs and assistance to win their votes.

 Tweed in real life was extremely corrupt and used politics as a pure means to profit.
 At the height of his power, William "Boss" Tweed was the third-largest landowner in New York City, one of the directors of the Erie Railroad, the Tenth National Bank, and the New-York Printing Company.
 He was also the proprietor of the Metropolitan Hotel.